-Larry WheelerAssociate Professor of Theatre College of Fine Arts
+Larry WheelerAssociate Professor of Theatre Cynthia Ann Parker College of Liberal Arts

 - Bachelor of Arts, Theatre, Communications, Education, Austin College, 1969